s-sohani/knowledge/Data Intensive/4- Encoding and Evolution.md

 > Serialization is unfortunately also used in the context of transactions (see Chapter 7), with a completely different meaning.

 ## Language-Specific Formats
+Popular languages have built-in encoding like Java has java.io.Serializable, Ruby has Marshal , Python has pickle.
+But they have some problems